Epitouche/Perimeter/poc/backend/go/doc.md

 ### 1. **Verbose Error Handling**

-- Go's lack of exceptions and reliance on explicit error returns can lead to repetitive code.
+- Go’s lack of exceptions and reliance on explicit error returns can result in repetitive code.

 ### 2. **Limited Library Maturity for Advanced Features**